About

 Writing Short Stories and A Novel

 I tend to dislike stories where the nice hero gets the gold and the girl in the end.
 My characters, both in my novel and in my short stories, are more along the lines of Alfred Bester’s or Sven Hassel’s.
 I enjoy fast and furious SF: fast-paced action and furious characters.
-My book’s ending is demoniac and terrifying, somewhat reminiscent from a Stephen King novel.

 Passion is the basis of art.
 As in my music, I feel that the most important thing is to love what I’m doing.
 I don’t work to be famous or to make money but to express my art, to create forms that mirror my soul.